Imagine living 18 hours away from your children.

 For many families in remote Australia, this is a reality, and for Frontier Services‘ staff too.

-Katrina McGregor, Field Coordinator with our Remote Area Families Service was based in Longreach.
+Katrina McGregor, Field Coordinator with our Remote Area Families Service was working remotely in Longreach.
 Katrina’s children were 18 hours away, at boarding school in Alice Springs.

 Recently Katrina relieved at Mutitjulu Childcare Centre in the Northern Territory, says she had a great time out in the red centre.
 “I must start off with saying that the centre has one of the best work place views in Australia.”